 This comprehensive guide to summer in Whistler highlights some of our favorite Whistler summer activities, including many family-friendly options, that will appeal to anyone interested in a fantastic mountain resort summer holiday in British Columbia.

-Things to do in Whistler in Summer
+21 fantastic things to do in Whistler in summer

-If you’re driving to Whistler from Vancouver, cross the Lions Gate Bridge from downtown Vancouver and travel north along Highway 99, the scenic Sea to Sky Highway to Whistler.
+If you’re driving to Whistler from Vancouver, cross the Lions Gate Bridge from downtown Vancouver and travel north along Highway 99, the scenic Sea to Sky Highway to Whistler BC.
 The drive will take approximately 90 minutes, more if you stop in Squamish for brunch at Fergie’s Cafe (recommend), or donuts at Sunflower Bakery (also recommend) in downtown Squamish.

 1. Wander the Village